 While specific information may vary for particular individuals, we may collect, use, store and transfer different kinds of personal information about you, which we have grouped together as follows:

-- Basic biographic/contact information – home and business addresses, phone numbers, email addresses, and social media contact information
+- Basic biographic/contact information – name, home and/or business addresses, phone numbers, and email addresses.

 - Analytical information – aggregated information related to web visitor activity and email marketing actions

 - Directly from you, when you give us your information in order to receive our marketing emails